jondot/dazzling/packages/dazzling-core/_templates/site/new/contents/content/docs/configuration.md

 })
 ```

-We recommend experimenting with these settings and if any doubt, take a look [at the source]()
+We recommend experimenting with these settings and if any doubt, take a look [at the source](https://github.com/jondot/dazzling/blob/master/packages/dazzling-components/src/create-config.js)

-The next step for customizing your website would be to [take advantage of React and Gatsby](react).
+If you want to set up documentation for your site (it's on by default) check out [Docs](docs).